Data-Driven Adjustment for Multiple Treatments: Insights from Existing Work

+\begin{example}[Efficient Adjustment via R1 Entner] Reconsider Examples \ref{ex:no-entner1}-\ref{ex:no-entner2}, where Theorem \ref{thm:r1-entner} found $\{Z\}$ and Theorem \ref{thm:c-equiv} found $\emptyset$ and $\{W,Z\}$ as adjustment sets.
 We want to know which set leads to an asymptotically efficient estimator of the causal effect.
 By Lemma \ref{lem:adjustment-vars}, we see that $\{Z\}$ is more efficient than $\emptyset$, since ${X \ind Z}$.
 Similarly, $\{Z,W\}$ is less efficient than $\{Z\}$, since ${Y \ind W \,|\, Z,X}$.
 Thus, $\{Z\}$ is the most efficient adjustment set -- and one that Theorem \ref{thm:r1-entner} was able to find. \end{example}

 \begin{example}[Inefficient Adjustment via R1 Entner] Consider a causal model that induces the DAG in Figure \ref{fig:ex-efficient2}.
 Suppose the DAG is unknown, but we have data on $\{X,Y,W,Z\}$ and expert knowledge that ${\{W,Z\} < X < Y}$.
+We want to know the effect of $X$ on $Y$.